vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/staking-tokens.md

 <Topic />

 :::tip
 This tutorial describes how to stake using the smart contracts, the APIs, an Ethereum wallet, and a Vega Wallet.
-If you're looking for the easiest way to stake tokens, visit [governance.fairground.wtf ↗](https://governance.fairground.wtf/token)
+If you're looking for the easiest way to stake tokens, visit [governance.vega.xyz ↗](https://governance.vega.xyz/token)
 :::

 * Tokenholders can stake tokens to [validators on the Vega chain](../concepts/vega-chain#delegated-proof-of-stake), also known as nominating validators.